Strausss-com/Strausss-com.github.io/README.md

 <img src="7Ba1.jpeg" width="200">
 - Shower curtain - see short & long video
-- Squeegee in the shower if you are feeling generous
+- Squeegee after shower if you are feeling generous
 - Washing machine: Note there is a tap underneath for water (usually on unless labled). the eco-40 water, programs, stuff
 - Laundromat just outside has an 8 minute dryer program that kicks ass <a href="https://maps.app.goo.gl/5JVKbJEFCxnwd2DT8">Link</a>